Last Updated on 15 December, 2020 by Veronica

 It is undoubtedly a place to visit with tranquillity; surely, sunset is a perfect time to photograph this magnificent square.

-No doubt I have missed many places to visit in Seville, but these are the ones that I had the time to visit, and those that I believe are essential in a visit as short as mine to Seville.
-The good thing is that I cannot wait to go back and stay for a few days.
+No doubt, I have missed many places to visit in Seville, but these are the ones that I had the time to visit and those that I believe are essential in a visit as short as mine to Seville.
+The good thing is that I cannot wait to return and stay for a few days.

 Where to sleep in Seville

-In Seville, there is a wide range of accommodation.
-However, we did not have much luck with the one we chose since it was on the Isla de la Cartuja, very far from everything.
+In Seville, there is a wide range of accommodations.
+However, we did not have much luck with the one we chose since it was on Isla de la Cartuja, very far from everything.
 However, you could park superbly.

 But I recommend you take a look at what Booking.com offers, and you can find very picturesque accommodations with breakfast or dinner at excellent prices.